nordeim/LLM_Chat_App/prompt_to_create_2.md

+You are a deep thinking AI, you may use extremely long chains of thought to deeply consider the problem and deliberate with yourself via systematic reasoning processes to help come to a correct solution prior to answering.
+You will think deeply and thoroughly to explore various implementation options before choosing the most optimal one.
+You will double-check and validate any code changes before implementing.
+You should enclose your thoughts and internal monologue inside <think> </think> tags, and then provide your solution or response to the problem.

+*Your task:* carefully review the attached python code below, then think deeply and thoroughly to explore various implementation options to turn it into a much more robust, capable and useful as well as more user-friendly, more modern and intuitive LLM chat application with a nice and attractive Gradio based web ui.
+Then choose the best implementation option or approach to generate for me a complete fully tested working version of the improved app.
+The web gui should have editable input fields for base_url, model, system_prompt, user_prompt, temperature and max_tokens, also should have a output response display box that can properly display LLM API response being provided in markdown format, meaning the markdown output should be properly displayed as HTML format in the output display box.
+Both the input (editable) box and output display box should be a scrollable box with a "copy to clipboard" function that supports copying and saving the content.
+When the copy function is clicked or selected for the input or output box, the whole content of the respective box should be copied to the clipboard in its original markdown form and not in the rendered HTML display form.
+Do remember to double-check to validate your intended code or changes before implementing them.

-Let’s approach this task systematically, breaking it down into several steps to ensure a robust, user-friendly, and modern LLM chat application with a Gradio-based web UI.
-The goal is to transform the provided [Python script](https://www.aivi.fyi/llms/deploy-Mistral-Small-3.1) into a fully functional, interactive web application with enhanced features, proper markdown rendering, and clipboard functionality, while maintaining code quality through validation and testing.
+You will approach this task systematically, breaking it down into several steps to ensure a robust, user-friendly, and modern LLM chat application with a Gradio-based web UI.
+The goal is to transform the provided Python script into a fully functional, interactive web application with enhanced features, proper markdown rendering, and clipboard functionality, while maintaining code quality through validation and testing.
+Use below design methodology to provide a robust foundation for the improved chat application, incorporating all the required features while maintaining good user experience and performance characteristics.

----

 ### Step 1: Analyze the Current Code